-- (1) Significant transactions information - A. Loans to others: Please refer to table 1. - B. Provision of endorsements and guarantees to others: Please refer to table 2. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): None. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None.

-- G. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: Please refer to table 3. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: None. - I. Trading in derivative instruments undertaken during the reporting period: Please refer to Note 6(2) and 12(2). - J. Significant inter-company transactions during the reporting period: Please refer to table 4.
+- (1) Significant transactions information - A. Loans to others: Please refer to table 1. - B. Provision of endorsements and guarantees to others: Please refer to table 2. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): None. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital: Please refer to table 3. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None. - G.Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: Please refer to table 4. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: Please refer to table 5. - I. Trading in derivative instruments undertaken during the reporting period: Please refer to Notes 6(2) and 12(2).

-(2) Information on investees
+- J. Significant inter-company transactions during the reporting period: Please refer to table 6. - (2) Information on investees

-Names, locations and other information of investee companies (not including investees in mainland China): Please refer to table 5.
+Names, locations and other information of investee companies (not including investees in mainland China): Please refer to table 7.

-(3) Information on investments in mainland China

-- A. Basic information: Please refer to table 6. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the mainland China: Please refer to table 7.

-(4) Major shareholders information
+- (3) Information on investments in mainland China - A. Basic information: Please refer to table 8. - B. Significant transactions, either directly or indirectly through a third area, with investee companies in the mainland China: Please refer to table 9. - (4) Major shareholders information

-Major shareholders information: Please refer to table 8.
+Major shareholders information: Please refer to table 10.